larsenjohn/herebyaccident/_posts/2016-04-05-basic-linux-commands.md

 If you want to know what's going on with space or RAM usage there are a few options.

-The `free` command will give you a bare bones memory usage.
+The `free` command will give you bare bones memory usage.

 	free -m